 The latest generation KIS includes new classifiers based on courts’ needs, for example types of cases, categories of cases, and subcategories.
 As a tool for judges, the second generation KIS represents a valuable evolution, with searches based on phases of proceedings, issuing of reminders, and monitoring of the length of time spent on each phase.

 Read more about Estonia’s e-Justice solutions here

 Estonia’s e-Police system is based on the principle that providing the best possible communication and coordination will lead to the most effective policing.
-This involves main components: a mobile workstation installed in each patrol car and a web-based modular software solution.
+This involves main components: a fully rugged tablet with a docking station in each patrol car and a web-based modular software solution.

 The software’s modular approach allows for the improvements to be deployed in stages.
 In the future, more services can be added including visa, property information, and even interoperability feature like cross-border database function.
 For example, Estonia’s databases can be accessed in Finland, and vice-versa.

 Prior to e-Police, the queries handled over the radio typically took 15 to 20 minutes, now they take as little as 2 seconds.
 The difference allows officers more time to answer calls, resulting in more effective policing.

 These e-solutions are provided by the following Estonian companies and institutions:

 Find out more about the services and know-how of the Estonian IT sector

 The e-Estonia Showroom is an executive briefing centre.
 Our goal is to inspire global policy makers, political leaders, corporate executives, investors and international media to kick-off the digital transformation by sharing the successful example of e-Estonia and build links to the IT sector.